microsoft/fluentui/packages/merge-styles/README.md

 ## Shadow DOM

-`merge-styles` has experimental support for [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM).
+`merge-styles` has support for [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM).
 This feature is opt-in and incrementally adoptable.
 To enable the feature you need to include two [React Providers](https://react.dev/reference/react/createContext#provider):

 1. `MergeStylesRootProvider`: acts as the "global" context for your application.
 You should have one of these per page.
 2. `MergeStylesShadowRootProvider`: a context for each shadow root in your application.
 You should have one of these per shadow root.